 - NAPLA/SAPLA Book of Lists: Used in conjunction with the ABA Guide, this resource lists schools by specialty (e.g. environmental law) in academics and clinical programs.
 Near the end of the site is information on scholarships by school.

-- Brandeis Alumni Survey of Law Schools: Accessible via B.hired > Resources, these survey results contain advice from Brandeis alumni who have recently gone through the law school application process.
+- Brandeis Alumni Survey of Law Schools: Accessible via B.hired > Resource Library, these survey results contain advice from Brandeis alumni who have recently gone through the law school application process.

 For an overview of LSAT content, preparation tips, registration instructions and answers to frequently asked questions, please watch the LSAT Preparation online workshop.